Forecasting river flow using neural intelligence models and LARS-WG models (Case study: Kashkan Watershed)

 Results

-The results indicated that minimum and maximum temperatures and evapotranspiration during next years will increase.
-In the scenario A2, the precipitation changes trend was decreasing and solar radiation was increasing, however in other scenarios trend of increasing and decreasing.
+The results indicated that minimum and maximum temperatures and evapotranspiration during the next years will increase.
+In scenario A2, the precipitation changes trend was decreasing and solar radiation was increasing, however in other scenarios trend of increasing and decreasing.
 Then the discharge amount under different scenarios was calculated.
 The forecasting discharge values by intelligent models showed that the CANFIS model had more accuracy than the ANN and ANN-GA.
-The results by the optimized structure of CANFIS illustrated that the minimum discharge value in future will occur in scenario A1B and the maximum discharge amount will record in scenario B1.
-The evaluation of the seasonal trend showed that the flow rate increased in spring, autumn and winter compared to the base period by 20.60, 17.31 and 9.27%, respectively.
-The lowest river flow in summer will occur under the A1B scenario during 2080-2113.
-Rivers are one of the most important effective factors in the geomorphological processes of the earth and the hydrological cycle.
+The results of the optimized structure of CANFIS illustrated that the minimum discharge value in the future will occur in scenario A1B and the maximum discharge amount will be recorded in scenario B1.
+The evaluation of the seasonal trend showed that the flow rate increased in spring, autumn, and winter compared to the base period by 20.60, 17.31, and 9.27%, respectively.
+The lowest river flow in summer will occur under the A1B scenario during 2080-2113. rivers are one of the most important effective factors in the geomorphological processes of the earth and the hydrological cycle.
 Effective factors in very diverse hydrological processes and their applications in designed models are very difficult and the existence of high uncertainties and strong nonlinearity of the data complicates the issue.
 Long-term records of hydrological data show the temporal changes in discharge caused by climate change and vegetation changes.

 Keywords